Arsenal21/simple-download-monitor/simple-download-monitor/readme.txt

 For screenshots please visit the [download monitor plugin page](https://www.tipsandtricks-hq.com/simple-wordpress-download-monitor-plugin)

 == Changelog ==

+= 3.8.6 =
+- Added a new feature to ignore the "Only Allow Logged-in Users to Download" option on a per download item basis.
+- Added a new settings option to disable capturing of the "User Agent" value in the logs.
+- Fixed a minor JavaScript issue.

 = 3.8.5 =
 - Removed the usage of the get_browser() function since it is not supported in some servers.
 Instead it will just log the full user agent data.